Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 A Brief History of Williamsburg

-Colonial Williamsburg
+Colonial Williamsburg Today

-What visitors see today is Colonial Williamsburg, the largest living history museum in the country.
-(A partnership that included American financier John D. Rockefeller worked to restore the colonial capital for the public, thus creating Colonial Williamsburg in the early 1900s.)
 What stands today are the real streets and many of the buildings that once saw bustling activity when this town was the center of this colony’s politics for eight decades.
-Eighty-eight of the buildings in Colonial Williamsburg are original structures; other have been reconstructed.
-Archeologists continue to research areas in town, so they can continue to tell the stories of those who lived here in the 18th century.
+Eighty-eight of the buildings in Colonial Williamsburg are original structures; others have been reconstructed.
+Archaeologists continue to research areas in town so they can tell the stories of those who lived here in the 18th century.

 The Governor’s Palace in Colonial Williamsburg